 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Wise Startup Blog - Latest Comments in Why is iMeem Killing Rhapsody, Napster, &amp;#038; eMusic in Traffic?</title><link>http://andrewwise.disqus.com/</link><description>Wise Startup Blog: The blog that teaches you how to startup and sell an online business.</description><language>en</language><lastBuildDate>Thu, 21 May 2009 10:57:06 -0000</lastBuildDate><item><title>Re: Why is iMeem Killing Rhapsody, Napster, &amp;#038; eMusic in Traffic?</title><link>http://wisestartupblog.com/why-is-imeem-killing-rhapsody-napster-emusic-in-traffic/789#comment-9729460</link><description>Basically because imeem is a solid community</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Imeem</dc:creator><pubDate>Thu, 21 May 2009 10:57:06 -0000</pubDate></item><item><title>Re: Why is iMeem Killing Rhapsody, Napster, &amp;#038; eMusic in Traffic?</title><link>http://wisestartupblog.com/why-is-imeem-killing-rhapsody-napster-emusic-in-traffic/789#comment-1102191</link><description>Anne,&lt;br&gt;&lt;br&gt;Good point.
-It's really amazing to see that innovation trumps all. &lt;br&gt;Even with these huge marketing budgets, consumers won't budge, but as &lt;br&gt;soon as you give consumers something new, innovative and that they &lt;br&gt;actually want ..and they flock to it.&lt;br&gt;&lt;br&gt;My question is, why didn't Rhapsody spend that $50 million on &lt;br&gt;acquiring iMeem instead of on a marketing budget?
-Or perhaps pick up &lt;br&gt;any of these other startups starting to generate a ton of interest &lt;br&gt;from consumers?</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">andrewwise</dc:creator><pubDate>Tue, 05 Aug 2008 11:52:11 -0000</pubDate></item><item><title>Re: Why is iMeem Killing Rhapsody, Napster, &amp;#038; eMusic in Traffic?</title><link>http://wisestartupblog.com/why-is-imeem-killing-rhapsody-napster-emusic-in-traffic/789#comment-1102169</link><description>Attention: This message may contain confidential and/or privileged &lt;br&gt;information.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Wise Startup Blog - Latest Comments in Why is iMeem Killing Rhapsody, Napster, &amp;#038; eMusic in Traffic?</title><link>http://andrewwise.disqus.com/</link><description>Wise Startup Blog: Learn how to make money online as a super affiliate.</description><atom:link href="https://andrewwise.disqus.com/why_is_imeem_killing_rhapsody_napster_038_emusic_in_traffic/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Thu, 21 May 2009 10:57:06 -0000</lastBuildDate><item><title>Re: Why is iMeem Killing Rhapsody, Napster, &amp;#038; eMusic in Traffic?</title><link>http://wisestartupblog.com/why-is-imeem-killing-rhapsody-napster-emusic-in-traffic/789#comment-9729460</link><description>&lt;p&gt;Basically because imeem is a solid community&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Imeem</dc:creator><pubDate>Thu, 21 May 2009 10:57:06 -0000</pubDate></item><item><title>Re: Why is iMeem Killing Rhapsody, Napster, &amp;#038; eMusic in Traffic?</title><link>http://wisestartupblog.com/why-is-imeem-killing-rhapsody-napster-emusic-in-traffic/789#comment-1102191</link><description>&lt;p&gt;Anne,&lt;/p&gt;&lt;p&gt;Good point.
+It's really amazing to see that innovation trumps all. &lt;br&gt;Even with these huge marketing budgets, consumers won't budge, but as &lt;br&gt;soon as you give consumers something new, innovative and that they &lt;br&gt;actually want ..and they flock to it.&lt;/p&gt;&lt;p&gt;My question is, why didn't Rhapsody spend that $50 million on &lt;br&gt;acquiring iMeem instead of on a marketing budget?
+Or perhaps pick up &lt;br&gt;any of these other startups starting to generate a ton of interest &lt;br&gt;from consumers?&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Andrew Wise, Capture</dc:creator><pubDate>Tue, 05 Aug 2008 11:52:11 -0000</pubDate></item><item><title>Re: Why is iMeem Killing Rhapsody, Napster, &amp;#038; eMusic in Traffic?</title><link>http://wisestartupblog.com/why-is-imeem-killing-rhapsody-napster-emusic-in-traffic/789#comment-1102169</link><description>&lt;p&gt;Attention: This message may contain confidential and/or privileged &lt;br&gt;information.
 If you are not the addressee or authorized to receive &lt;br&gt;this for the addressee, you must not use, copy, disclose, or take any &lt;br&gt;action based on this message or any information herein.
 If you have &lt;br&gt;received this message in error, please advise the sender immediately &lt;br&gt;by reply e-mail and delete this message.
-Thank you for your cooperation.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">andrewwise</dc:creator><pubDate>Tue, 05 Aug 2008 11:51:07 -0000</pubDate></item><item><title>Re: Why is iMeem Killing Rhapsody, Napster, &amp;#038; eMusic in Traffic?</title><link>http://wisestartupblog.com/why-is-imeem-killing-rhapsody-napster-emusic-in-traffic/789#comment-1102116</link><description>imeem is basicly giving users what they want, they're youtube for music.&lt;br&gt;&lt;br&gt;also little known is that many of imeem's engineers came from the original napster, it looks like roxio would have been better buying more than just the Napster name.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Anne Mac</dc:creator><pubDate>Tue, 05 Aug 2008 11:46:31 -0000</pubDate></item></channel></rss>
+Thank you for your cooperation.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Andrew Wise, Capture</dc:creator><pubDate>Tue, 05 Aug 2008 11:51:07 -0000</pubDate></item><item><title>Re: Why is iMeem Killing Rhapsody, Napster, &amp;#038; eMusic in Traffic?</title><link>http://wisestartupblog.com/why-is-imeem-killing-rhapsody-napster-emusic-in-traffic/789#comment-1102116</link><description>&lt;p&gt;imeem is basicly giving users what they want, they're youtube for music.&lt;/p&gt;&lt;p&gt;also little known is that many of imeem's engineers came from the original napster, it looks like roxio would have been better buying more than just the Napster name.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Anne Mac</dc:creator><pubDate>Tue, 05 Aug 2008 11:46:31 -0000</pubDate></item></channel></rss>